oaerobert/Python-for-Finance/README.md

 - I bought the textbook "Python for Finance" which currently is enabling me to refine my technical proficiencies in Python and its libraries (**NumPy, Pandas and Matplotlib**).

 I've been working through it and I'm documenting the projects of this textbook within this repository.
-Not only that, but I'm also using Python for my econometric assingments (we are required to use STATA) to demonstrate versatility.
-In Python, I aim to demonstrate hypothesis testing, regression analysis and data visualisation using Python libraries.

 - This repository showcases my work with Python in analysing and visualising financial data, alongside simulating stock market behaviours and performing statistical tests 📈